|Design 62 (Jenny H) cut-away hull profile (Farr Yacht Design)|

 |The police are brought in to investigate the sabotage to Scalawag's rig (photo Paul Mello)|

 It appears that the rig was able to be repaired in time for the One Ton Cup but I have not been able to find any record of Scalawag's result (she is seen in the photograph below passing to the lee of Pendragon).
 Kilroy continued to race Scalawag on the west coast and then donated her to the USC.
-She was later bought by New Zealander Mick Shlens who ran a floating dock in Santa Barbara and returned the boat closer to its original configuration but included an open transom and a new paint scheme.
+She was later bought by West Coast yachtsman Mick Shlens, and later by a New Zealander who ran a floating dock in Santa Barbara and returned the boat closer to its original configuration but included an open transom and a new paint scheme.

 |Scalawag sails to the weather mark behind Pendragon during the 1979 One Ton Cup (photo Paul Mello)|